GitHub Enterprise artifact for Release Pipelines

 Prior to the release of this extension Release Pipelines supported only Github.com as a release artifact.
 This meant that the only way to leverage artifacts originating directly from GitHub Enterprise Server during a release was to add a step to manually clone the repository using the Git CLI.

 The extension which is published to the marketplace is supported for the Azure DevOps Service target only.
-If you wish to install this extension on TFS 2018 please download the latest server VSIX package i.e. soft-cor.githubenterprise-custom-release-artifact-server-extension-[version].vsix from the GitHub Releases.
+If you wish to install this extension on TFS 2018 or ADO Server 2019 please download the latest server VSIX package i.e. soft-cor.githubenterprise-custom-release-artifact-server-extension-[version].vsix from the GitHub Releases.

 This extension requires you to first configure a service connection to connect to your GitHub Enterprise server.
 Once connected, you can link a source artifact from the a GitHub Enterprise Server repository and use these artifacts in your Release Pipeline.